-This series provides new evidence and insights on the long-term implications of remote and hybrid working.
+This series provides new evidence and insights on the long-term implications of remote and hybrid working in New South Wales.

 About the series

 About the November 2021 report

 The second report in this series presents where New South Wales (NSW) remote working patterns may settle when the pandemic ends.
 It examines remote working patterns in early 2021, when community transmission of COVID-19 was minimal and health restrictions had eased.

 This report estimates that when health restrictions eased in early 2021, 30% of all work tasks in the NSW economy continued to be done remotely.

 Our modelling also shows remote working is protecting NSW jobs and economic output during lockdowns and could permanently boost NSW productivity when the pandemic ends.

 Both workers and employers report benefits from remote working.
 Workers report that remote working reduces their commuting time, improves their sense of wellbeing, and allows them to work flexibly around their other commitments and activities.
 For employers, remote working opens access to wider labour pools, increases employee engagement, and reduces staff turnover.
 It also makes them more resilient to future shocks and stresses.

 But we are not seeing the ‘death of the office’.
 In this period of lifted restrictions, hybrid working became the most popular choice for remoteable workers (and their employers).
 Most workers still value the office for collaborative work, team building, and social contact.
 Employers and workers view hybrid working as a win-win as it combines the benefits of remote work and on-site work.